LazyCoderForU/Maze_Runner_Game_Python/README.md

 # Maze Runner Game

 ## 📝 Description
-The Maze Runner Game is an interactive web-based game where players navigate through a randomly generated maze to reach the goal.
-It is built using a microservices architecture with FastAPI for the backend and a modern web interface for the frontend.
+The Maze Runner Game is an interactive web-based game built with Streamlit where players navigate through a randomly generated maze to reach the goal.
+Features user registration, leaderboards, and real-time gameplay.

 ### Key Features
-- **Random Maze Generation**: Each maze is randomly generated and validated to ensure a valid path exists.
+- **Random Maze Generation**: Each maze is randomly generated and validated to ensure a valid path exists
-- **Interactive Gameplay**: Players can use arrow keys or on-screen buttons to navigate the maze.
+- **Interactive Gameplay**: Players can use arrow buttons to navigate the maze
+- **User Management**: Register and login to track your progress
+- **Leaderboard**: Compete with others and track your best scores
-- **Real-Time Feedback**: Provides feedback for invalid moves and congratulates the player upon reaching the goal.
+- **Real-Time Stats**: Track moves and time during gameplay
-- **Modern UI**: Clean and responsive design for an enhanced user experience.
+- **Modern UI**: Clean and responsive Streamlit interface

 ---